-From vibrant Mexico City to watersports and sunbathing on the Pacific Coast, take in the delights of Mexico!
-Also on your itinerary are visits to colonial gems San Miguel de Allende, mountainous Guanajuato, and the heritage city of Guadalajara, where historic highlights, rich cultural experiences and fabulous cuisine await.
+From vibrant Mexico City to watersports and sunbathing on the Pacific Coast, take in the delights of northern Mexico!
+Also included are visits to colonial cities San Miguel de Allende, quaint Guanajuato set high up in the mountains, and the heritage city of Guadalajara where historic highlights, rich cultural experiences, and celebrated cuisine await.

 Mexico City, the nation’s capital, is vibrant, colorful and full of character.
 Fascinating museums rub shoulders with beautiful churches while theme parks co-exist harmoniously with long-standing academic institutions in this sprawling city.